Nonlocality of Majorana Modes in Hybrid Nanowires: Introduction

-Here, we report an experimental investigation of Majorana non-locality using recent theory showing that under reasonable model assumptions, a local probe at one end of the wire allows non-locality to be observed \cite{Deng2016} and quantified \cite{Clarke2017, Prada2017}.
-The approach uses the insensitivity of MBSs to local interaction, the feature ultimately responsible for topological protection.
-Specifically, fully separated MBSs remains at zero energy when subject to a local probe; splitting in response to a local probe indicates Majorana overlap.
-The experimental system is realized by tuning a naturally occurring quantum dot at the end of a semiconductor-superconductor hybrid nanowire through a resonance and measuring the resulting splitting of the zero-energy state via tunneling spectroscopy.
-The observed anticrossings of wire and dot states yield information about both non-locality and spin structure of the MBSs \cite{Clarke2017,Prada2017}.
-These features are illustrated in Fig.~\ref{Fig1}a,b, which contrasts consecutive dot-wire anticrossings for overlapping versus separated MBSs.
+Here, we report an experimental investigation of zero mode nonlocality, using recent theory that shows how, under reasonable model assumptions, a local probe at one end of the wire allows the degree of nonlocality to be detected and quantified \cite{Prada2017,Clarke2017}.
+The approach exploits the insensitivity of nonlocal MBSs to local interaction, the feature ultimately responsible for topological protection.
+Specifically, fully separated MBSs remain at zero energy when perturbed by a local probe; splitting in response to a local probe indicates a finite Majorana overlap.
+A naturally occurring quantum dot at the end of a semiconductor-superconductor hybrid nanowire \cite{Deng2016} was tuned across a resonance with the MBS and the resulting splitting of the zero-energy state was measured by tunneling spectroscopy [Fig.~\ref{Fig1}(a)].
+In addition, anticrossings between wire midgap states and consecutive dot states yield information about spin structure of the midgap state \cite{Prada2017}.
+Relevant features in the data are schematically illustrated in Fig.~\ref{Fig1}(b,c), which contrast consecutive dot-wire anticrossings for overlapping versus separated MBSs.